Predicting the weather

 05:31—05:38

-_____________________________bho thoiseach gu deireadh an fhoghair, agus tha i seo gu bhith na rìgh air na seachd a tha a’ tighinn às a dèidh. | |
+bho thoiseach gu deireadh an fhoghair, agus tha i seo gu bhith na rìgh air na seachd a tha a' tighinn às a dèidh. |

-_______________________________, is comharra cinnteach air uisge a th’ ann. |
+is comharra cinnteach air uisge a th' ann. |

 Two irregular verbs in the future/present passive tense were heard in these clips: theirear (it will be said/it is said) and chithear (it will be seen/it is seen).